MilanScripts/ahrp-notify/README.md

-# 🔔 ahrp-notify – FiveM Notification System
+# 🔔 milanscripts-notify – FiveM Notification System

 ![Notification Example](https://milanscripts.vercel.app/notify.png?height=300&width=500)

-**ahrp-notify** is a lightweight and customizable notification system for FiveM.
+**milanscripts-notify** is a lightweight and customizable notification system for FiveM.
 It supports both client-side and server-side exports for sending modern and visually styled notifications to players.

 ---